 The 48 acres of waterfront property was once a combination of swampy waterfront and open grazing fields.
 The brand new 401 highway cut the original Ross Ross homestead in half separating the 48 acres from the rest of the farm.
-Raymond and Teresa Rock from Lachine, Quebec, (whose parents were immingrants from Poland and Russia), purchased the 48 acres in the mid 60's.
+Raymond and Teresa Rock from Lachine, Quebec, (whose parents were immigrants from Poland and Russia), purchased the 48 acres in the mid 60's.
 With much help from family and friends, they opened a small campground and picnic area in 1967; just in time for the Montreal Word Expo.

 Year after year, Raymond and Teresa would add more campsites, add a miniature golf course, boat rentals, expand the canteen and add an arcade.